 Pte William Thomas Pierce (1893 – 1919)

-William was the elder son of William and Mary Pierce (née Woodger) who came to live in Comp from Wateringbury during 1890 and took up residence at Little Comp Farm (now known as Orchard Place Farm.)
-Unlike his father, who had farmed hops, William Snr cultivated produce that was sent to Covent Garden by train from Borough Green and employed local people from all over the parish and its immediate neighbours.
-William Jnr was born in Comp in 1893, and by 1901 he had been joined by a brother named Frederick, and two sisters called Mabel and Evelyn.
+William was the elder son of William and Mary Pierce (née Woodger) , who came to live in Comp from Wateringbury in 1890 and took up residence at Little Comp Farm (now known as Orchard Place Farm.)
+Unlike his father, who had farmed hops, William Snr cultivated produce and sent it to Covent Garden by train from Borough Green.
+William Jnr was born at the farm on 7 November 1893, and by 1901, he had been joined by a brother named Frederick and two sisters called Mabel and Evelyn.

-William and Frederick both attended Platt School, but after two years they transferred to Mereworth, which was a five-mile round-trip by foot from the farm.
-Eventually, William Snr bought his sons bicycles for the journey that were later described as being ‘ancient’ with ineffective brakes.
-On one occasion the cycles almost caused the demise of the two brothers, when, while cycling down Beech Hill, they encountered two horses and carts crossing before them at Barons Place Farm.
+William and Frederick attended Platt National School but transferred to Mereworth School on 5 June 1905.
+It was a five-mile round-trip by foot from the farm, and eventually, William Snr bought the boys bicycles for the journey.
+These were later described as being ‘ancient’ and had ineffective brakes.
+On one occasion, the cycles almost caused the demise of the two brothers when, while cycling down Beech Hill, they encountered two horses and carts crossing before them at Barons Place Farm.
 Hurtling towards the obstruction, and with no means to stop, the boys narrowly missed the back of one cart and tore through the gap just in front of the nose of the following horse.

-In 1903 the Pierce family were dealt a bitter blow when Mary died aged 40.
-William was heartbroken, however, five years later he remarried to Alice Perkins, who was a schoolmistress at Platt, and in 1911 the family moved to Highlands Farm.
-According to the census taken that year, William Jnr was employed as a butcher, but at the time war broke out in 1914 he had been working on the farm.
+In 1903, the Pierce family was dealt a bitter blow when Mary died, aged 40.
+William was heartbroken; however, on 26 September 1906 in Yalding, he remarried Alice Perkins, a schoolmistress at Platt.
+William Jnr. left school on 25 July 1909, and in 1911, the family moved to Highlands Farm.
+According to the census taken that year, William worked as a butcher, but when war broke out in 1914, he was employed by his father as a stockman.

-In late 1915 William’s brother Frederick enlisted in the Army and was posted overseas the following year in time for the start of the Somme campaign.
+In late 1915, William’s brother Frederick enlisted in the Army and was posted overseas the following year for the start of the ‘big push’ on the Somme.
 William remained at home and continued to work for his father until being called up for compulsory military service in March 1916.
-It is not known when he was mobilised for active duty; however, based on the service papers of men with regimental numbers preceding and after William’s, it seems likely he joined the 3rd (Reserve) Battalion, Royal Sussex Regiment on or before 25 June 1918.
-At the time the battalion was garrisoned in Newhaven, and William would have been among a cadre of men posted to France in September/October 1918, and taken on strength of the 2nd Royal Sussex Regiment.
+However, during the next eighteen months, successive successful applications to the Military Service Tribunal on account of his trade kept him out of the Army until at least the end of 1917.
+It is unknown when William finally mobilised for active duty; however, based on the service papers of men with regimental numbers preceding and after William’s, he probably joined the 3rd (Reserve) Battalion, Royal Sussex Regiment on or before 25 June 1918.
+At the time, the battalion was garrisoned in Newhaven.
+William would have been among a cadre of men posted to France in September/October 1918 and taken on strength of the 2nd Royal Sussex Regiment.

-On 4 November the battalion was tasked with forcing the passage of the Sambre – Oise Canal at Lock No.1, which was about one and a half miles south of Catillon.
+On 4 November, the battalion was tasked with forcing the passage of the Sambre – Oise Canal at Lock No.1 – about one and a half miles south of Cantillon.
 Before dawn on the morning of the attack, William’s unit gathered in their assembly positions about 250 to 400 yards from the lock, with zero hour planned for 5:45 am.
-Shortly after the pre-attack artillery barrage lifted, the battalion advanced with the assistance of the 409th Field Coy, Royal Engineers, who had supplied bridges to cross a small stream in front of the canal, and then larger bridges over the lock itself.
-During the early stages of the attack, several shells fell among the engineers, and men from William’s unit (and even perhaps William) were called upon to assist with the bridging parties over the stream.
-Despite enduring another enemy artillery barrage, and sustaining more casualties, a crossing was eventually forged which allowed the battalion to form up along the canal bank and engage the enemy on the other side.
-Conditions had deteriorated with dense fog, and smoke from the barrage obscuring the scene, however before long passage over the lock was established, and the Royal Sussex pushed across the canal.
-The battalion War Diary records that by this point resistance had largely faded away, and by the time the fog had lifted it became evident that there were no remaining Germans immediately in front of the British position.
-By early evening it was apparent that the enemy had withdrawn altogether, and the battalion was able to take stock and count their casualties, which numbered over 100 men from all ranks.
+Shortly after the pre-attack artillery barrage lifted, the battalion advanced with the assistance of the 409th Field Coy, Royal Engineers, who had supplied bridges to cross a small stream in front of the canal and then larger bridges over the lock itself.
+During the early stages of the attack, several shells fell among the engineers, and men from William’s unit (and even perhaps William himself) were called upon to assist with the bridging parties over the stream.
+A crossing was eventually forged under further artillery barrages, allowing the battalion to form up along the canal bank and engage the enemy on the other side.
+Conditions had deteriorated with dense fog and smoke from the barrage obscuring the scene; however, before long passage over the lock was established and the Sussexes pushed across the canal.
+The battalion War Diary records that resistance had largely faded by this point, and by the time the fog had lifted, it became evident that there were no remaining Germans immediately in front of the British position.
+By early evening the enemy had withdrawn altogether, and the battalion was able to take stock and count their casualties, which numbered over 100 men from all ranks.
 In addition to securing the canal and gaining ground beyond, the battalion also captured 200 German prisoners, two field guns and about 50 machine guns.

-At the time of the Armistice, William was billeted with the battalion in the Aisne region of Northern France at Fresnoy-Le-Grand.
-During the month they received orders to advance towards Germany and hold the bridgeheads over the Rhine until the Peace was signed.
+At the time of the Armistice, William billeted with his unit in the Aisne region of Northern France at Fresnoy-Le-Grand.
+Shortly afterwards, they received orders to advance towards Germany and hold the bridgeheads over the Rhine until the Peace was signed.
 The battalion War Diary gives an account of the ‘March to the Rhine’:

 On the march, the civilian inhabitants of villages through which the Battalion passed were most demonstrative in their welcome and were unanimous in their hatred of the Boche.
 At Chastres a procession of maidens and youths bearing banners, headed by the Curé and accompanied by a Concertina, presented a bouquet of flowers to the Commanding Officer and marched in at the head of the Battalion.
 A similar reception was made at the Château Hanzinnelle where the Commanding Officer was greeted by a deputation of villagers, headed by the Maire and the Curé; and bouquets were presented to the Commanding Officer and Adjutant.